medialize/ally.js/docs/api/is/tabbable.md

 See [`ally.is.focusRelevant`](./focus-relevant.md#Notes)

 * **NOTE:** there is no way to feature detect if an element is tabbable or not.
-The `Element.tabIndex` property gives some indication, but ultimately user agent string sniffing is done internally to fix mismatches.
+The `Element.tabIndex` property gives some indication, but ultimately user agent sniffing (via [platform.js](https://github.com/bestiejs/platform.js/)) is done internally to fix mismatches.

 ## Related Resources